Compare any two graphics cards:

 Intro

-The GeForce GT 640 DDR3 uses a 28 nm design. nVidia has clocked the core frequency at 900 MHz.
-The DDR3 RAM is set to run at a speed of 1782 MHz on this particular card.
+The GeForce GT 640 DDR3 uses a 28 nm design. nVidia has clocked the core speed at 900 MHz.
+The DDR3 RAM runs at a frequency of 1782 MHz on this particular model.
 It features 384 SPUs as well as 32 Texture Address Units and 16 Rasterization Operator Units.

 Display Graphs